ericaguti/bikesharing/README.md

 ## Summary
 The analysis of the "tripduration" data found that Subscribers use the bikesharing bikes more frequenlty compared to Customers that use the bikesharing bikes without a subscription.
 Within the Subscriber group based on gender, Male subcribers use bikesharing bikes more frequently compared to any other gender.
 Overall there is a pick up in usuage of the bikesharing bikes between 7AM-9AM and then again from 5PM-8PM.
 The time frames where we see more ridership correlate with work commute hours.

+Additional visualizations for future analysis would be to see how many trips subscribing riders are taking per week.
+Also, if there is a loss in subscribing ridership by gender.